 - submit a complaint to the head of the unit or the director responsible for overseeing social services.
 Before submitting a complaint, you should try to settle the matter with the persons who have processed your application.

-- file an official complaint with the supervisory authority: the Regional State Administrative Agency (AV) in your region or the National Supervisory Authority for Welfare and Health (Valvira)
+- file an official complaint with the supervisory authority: the Regional State Administrative Agency (AVI) in your region or the National Supervisory Authority for Welfare and Health (Valvira)

 If you feel that you have been mistreated or need advice on your rights, you may contact the social services ombudsman in your municipality or joint municipal authority if your questions concern supplementary or preventive social assistance granted by the municipality or your right to social services.
 If you have problems with basic social assistance you should contact Kela.